 I try really hard not to dwell on the negative.
 I feel fortunate every day for my life, for my home, the food I have to eat, and the friends and family I have to connect with.
 I want my art to express this gratitude and hopefully bring light to your home.
 I created these two designs to reflect that positivity in my life, but the weight of our current climate reminds me that we need love and hope more than ever.

-I hadn't planned on adding a Resist Hand Sign Print to the collection, but art is one of the ways that I can speak up for justice in our country.
+I hadn't planned on adding the Resist Hand Sign Print to the collection, but art is one of the ways that I can speak up for justice in our country.
 You can also download a free version of this artwork to use as a screensaver here.

 Our hands can be so powerful.
 They work hard, they comfort, and they create.
 They come in all different colors and sizes.
 Some are warm and soft, and some are hard and calloused—but they all tell a story.
 Whether flashing a peace sign, raising a fist of resistance, or sending love using sign language, hands convey a lot of meaning.